 Payuun

-In Thailand, an unlikely friendship develops between two dugongs and the amateur conservationist trying to save them
+In Thailand, an unlikely friendship develops between two dugongs and an amateur conservationist trying to save them

-Shot for The Guardian Documentaries, supported by The Pulizer Centre.
+Shot for The Guardian Documentaries, supported by The Pulizer Center.

 Director / Producer | Mailee Osten-Tan